Veins Showing All Over Body: Causes & When to Worry

 You’ve probably heard these terms, but they describe two different things.
 Spider veins are the small, thin lines that look like tiny spiderwebs.
 They are often red or blue and appear close to the skin's surface.
 For most people, they are a cosmetic issue and don't cause pain.
 Varicose veins, however, are larger, swollen blood vessels that can bulge from the skin.
 They often look twisted and are typically blue or dark purple.
 Unlike spider veins, varicose veins can cause aching and discomfort in your legs, and they can sometimes point to an underlying circulation problem.

-Understanding Chronic Venous Insufficiency
+What Is Chronic Venous Insufficiency (CVI)?

 If you have persistent swelling, aching, or skin changes on your legs, you might be dealing with Chronic Venous Insufficiency (CVI).
 This condition happens when the valves in your leg veins aren't working properly, making it hard for blood to flow back to your heart.
 Instead, blood pools in your legs.
 CVI is common, especially for those who spend a lot of time standing, like teachers and first responders.
 Over time, it can lead to varicose veins and skin discoloration.
 Getting a proper diagnosis is key to managing symptoms and preventing further issues.
 You can learn more about CVI and its causes on our website.